Eleanor Meecham | July 7, 2016

 Kia ora koutou.
 This week is Te Wiki o te Reo Māori — Māori Language Week.
 It’s a time for celebrating the Māori words and phrases we know, and for learning some we don’t know yet.

 This year’s theme is Ākina te Reo.
 It’s about using te reo Māori to support, inspire, and cheer people on.
-Use these flash cards to learn some inspirational phrases to support your favourite teams and players.
+Use this booklet to learn some inspirational phrases to support your favourite teams and players.

 As well as on the sportsfield, try using te reo at work and at home.
 Choose a few words you’re comfortable with, or learn a few new ones.
 Then practise using them with your whānau (family) or hoamahi (workmates).
 Answer the phone with ‘Kia ora’, or end an email with ‘Hei konā mai’.